Ivyqiuhan/hk-website/README.md

-Digital portfolio for Ivy He and Juno Kim, to get our 996 jobs.
+Digital portfolio for Ivy He and Juno Kim, in hopes of getting hired for 996 jobs.

 Stack:
 - React